 Which paint can I use for the cement fish tanks?

 You can find these types of resins at most hardware stores or online.
-However, you’ll want to ensure that the resin is non-toxic and safe for your aquariums before using it.
+When buying ensure that the resin is non-toxic and safe for your aquariums before using it.

 Can acrylic paint inside the aquarium kill my fish?

 Acrylic paint will not kill fish and other aquatic animals unless they consume it.
 So, to keep your aquatic animals safe I would recommend not using paint inside the aquarium.
 If you are using, get premium quality, non-toxic acrylic paints and sealers that are fish safe.